xolodniy/backoffice_app/README.md

 2. Start project

 ### Config file
+#### Slack
+    var slackSize = 5.0     -variable of availible space on slack.
+Now it is 5 Gb.

+#### App
+    var slackMinSize = 0.5 - variable of minimum space on slack when report will send.
+Now it is 0.5 Gb.
 #### Cron manager parameters
     "00 00 07 * * *"    — cron prefence for adding tasks